 Causes Of Basement Mold

 Before removing the mold in your basement, you must understand why basements are prone to mold.
-Mold loves damp environments and dark and poorly ventilated places, which are common characteristics of most basements.
+Mold loves damp environments and dark and poorly ventilated places, common characteristics of most basements.
 Some factors contributing to the mold formation in the basements include:

 Humidity and moisture: High humidity or water leakage can create a favorable breeding ground for mold.